 6. Aliki, a lovely place in Paros for families with kids

-If you are a family with small children, Aliki on the south coast of Paros is a place to look at closely.
-There is plenty of choice when it comes to accommodation.
+If you are a family with small children, Aliki on the southwest coast of Paros is a place to look at closely.
+There is plenty of choices when it comes to accommodation.

 There are 3 sandy beaches, and the village is quieter than places like Parikia and Naoussa.
 Windsurfers have begun to head to Aliki as one of the best places to enjoy their sport.

-Agios Nikolaos has beautiful shallow water ideal for youngsters, and it also has a playground.
+Agios Nikolaos has beautiful shallow water ideal for children, and it also has a playground.
 The third is Piso Aliki behind the pier.
 It is a mix of sand and pebbles with shallow water here as well.

 Traditional tavernas use only the best local produce to produce their dishes and the freshest of it all are the day’s catch.
-However, one of the local favourites is gouna which is mackerel that has been laid out in the sun to dry and octopus is treated the same way.
+However, one of the local favorites is gouna which is mackerel that has been laid out in the sun to dry and octopus is treated the same way.

-- You want to get close to typical Greek village life.
+Stay in Aliki if This is a family holiday; You do not want to stay in a busy place; You want to get close to typical Greek village life.

-This small island little more than a mile southwest of Paros is another alternative if you are really looking for a quiet holiday.
+This small island little more than a mile southwest of Paros is another alternative if you are really looking for a quiet holiday with beautiful beaches.
 There are 1,000 locals living permanently on Antiparos and nearby Saiagos.

 Facilities are basic but places like Monastiria Beach are gems.
 You can enjoy the colours, flowers like bougainvillea adding to the whitewashed houses and blue sea.
 The remote sandy beaches appeal to those looking for solitude.